zd3nik/Clubfoot/README.md

 Binaries
 --------

-I will periodically make a 64-bit binary build of CLubfoot for Windows 8 available.
+I will periodically make a 64-bit binary build of Clubfoot for Windows 8 available.
 Please do not ask for binaries for other platforms as I do not have the resources to provide binaries for any other platform.

 **NOTICE**: *This binary is provided under the terms of the license described below.
 Use it at your own risk.
 I welcome feedback on the performance of the engine but I provide no warranty, promises that it will work on your computer, or any form of technical support.*